 There are negative effects of sleep deprivation on your job

 You know that sleep is good for your brain, and you certainly feel better after a good night’s rest.
-Research has shown that when you enter a deep sleep, your brain starts clearing itself of toxic proteins that are created by neural activity when you’re awake.
-If you don’t sleep - your brain can’t remove them.
+Research has shown that when you enter a night of deep sleep, your brain starts clearing itself of toxic proteins that are created by neural activity when you’re awake.
+If you don’t sleep – your brain can’t remove them.
 If those toxic proteins stay put in your brain cells, it can cause big problems.
 You’ll literally lose brain function.
 You’ll be slow to process information, lack creativity and focus, experience increased stress and negative emotions.

 It’s like your brain is a room, if you don’t take the time to clean up once in a while, it can get really hard to get work done when you need to.

 In addition to mental health problems, not getting enough sleep is linked to a score of physical health issues including type 2 diabetes, obesity, heart attacks and strokes.
 Sleep deprivation weakens your immune system, making you more susceptible to other illnesses and viruses.
 It can make you look (and feel) older by breaking down cortisol in your skin.
 Cortisol is the protein that gives your skin elasticity and smoothness.
 Not enough sleep can also reduce testosterone levels and result in unhealthy weight gain as your body tries to cope with the stress.